 Crane Pond by Richard Francis

-One of the more biographical literary fiction books out there about the Salem Witch Trials, Crane Pond explores a fresh, unique narrative.
+A biographical literary fiction book on the Salem Witch Trials, Crane Pond explores a fresh, unique narrative.

-Crane Pond is a Salem book that places an emphasis on religion, the law, and faith coming together and how they created am extremely regrettable and evil time in history.
+Crane Pond is a Salem book that places an emphasis on religion, the law, and faith coming together.
+See how each of these forces creates an extremely regrettable and evil time in history.

 The Salem Witch Trials: A Day by Day Chronicle of a Community Under Siege by Marilynne Roach